Are You Sure You’re Doing Push Ups Properly ?

 Although the push-up has been a cornerstone of almost every fitness program, many people don’t perform it the correct way.
-When performed properly, the push-ups can be extremely taxing for your body, challenging the strength of even the fittest individuals.
+When performed with proper form, the push-up can be extremely taxing for your body, challenging the strength of even the fittest individuals.

-Try performing a proper push-up using the form as described in the article bellow to prove our point.
+Try doing the push-up with proper form as described in the article bellow to prove our point.
 In addition, make one pause at the top a second pause at the bottom of the movement.
 This reduces the risk of cheating as you cannot rely on momentum.
 But before we get into specifics, let’s get back to square one.

 The push-up is not a newbie exercise

 Although many people and trainers think otherwise, the push-up is not an exercise for beginners.
 It’s not some move that should be used for building your foundation, instead, it should be used only after you’ve laid down some of the core foundation.
 The truth is that push-ups are highly advanced and challenging exercise.
-Of course, only when done properly.
+Of course, only when when you use proper push-up form.

 Most people are not even aware that they are cheating during their execution, thus performing a ton of faulty reps that lead nowhere.
 When performed with proper form, even the fittest of the fit can find it difficult to perform them.
 It takes a great amount of strength, coordination, stability, kinetic awareness.

-When you are performing the push-up correctly, you press up 70% of your total bodyweight.
+When you are performing push-ups, you press up 70% of your total bodyweight.
 At the same time, this move requires you to invest significant energy into coordinating total body motor skills.
 Not many trainers would consider making a beginner use the same load numbers when performing reps with free weights.
-Learning the proper form with these numbers would be an impossible task.
+Learning the proper form with these numbers would be an impossible task with the push-up.

 In this text we try to identify the most common training mistakes, and describe the proper technique for performing push-ups.